June 17, 2024

 Green Policies and Initiatives in Quezon City

-Quezon City also has become a leader in the shift to renewable energy.
-A recent project saw solar panels installed across three buildings in the Quezon City Hall complex.
-Funded by the Urban Climate Action Programme from the United Kingdom government, the project aimed to make all city-owned infrastructure self-sufficient in terms of energy.
+Quezon City is also at the forefront of the renewable energy movement.
+Recently, solar panels were installed across three buildings in the Quezon City Hall complex.
+Funded by the Urban Climate Action Programme from the United Kingdom government, this project aims to make all city-owned infrastructure energy self-sufficient.

 It is hoped that the installation of solar panels across hospitals and schools on the city-owned grounds will provide enough green energy for all future city offices.
 This makes Quezon City a leader in the planet’s fight against climate change.